 Prado, J., Mutreja, R. & Booth, J.R.
 (2013).
 Fractionating the neural substrates of transitive reasoning: Task-dependent contributions of spatial and verbal representations.
 Cerebral Cortex.
 23(3), 499-507.
 (PDF)

-Our research focuses on two building blocks of math competence, i.e., arithmetic processing and problem-solving.
-We study how these abilities emerge over development and education, how they are impaired in children with learning disabilities, and how they are expressed in math experts.
+Our research focuses on two building blocks of numerical cognition, i.e., basic number knowledge and arithmetic processing.
+We study how these abilities emerge over development and education, how they are impaired in children with learning disabilities, and how they are expressed in adults.
 We are also particularly interested in exploring the links between math competence and visuo-spatial processing.

 Some relevant publications: